tl-its-umich-edu/kartograafr/README.md

 ### OpenShift

 Deploying the application as a job using OpenShift and Jenkins involves several steps, which are beyond the scope of this README.
 However, it seems appropriate to explain some configuration steps assumed by the `Dockerfile` and unique to this application.

-* The `env.json` file described in Configuration needs to be made available to running kartograafr containers via an OpenShift ConfigMap, a type of Resource.
+* The `env.json` file described in the **Application** section under Configuration needs to be made available to running kartograafr containers via an OpenShift ConfigMap, a type of Resource.
 A volume containing the ConfigMap should be mapped to the `configuration/secrets` subdirectory.
-These details will be specified a configuration file (.yaml) defining the pod.
+These details will be specified in a configuration file (.yaml) defining the pod.

 * The kartograafr application writes log files as part of its normal operations.
 Because of permission restrictions within OpenShift pods, users may need to specify a path for `Logging_Directory` in `env.json` that begins with